Last updated October 13, 2019

-The good news for people with OVA only allergy is that they can eat baked egg because the protein they are allergic to is broken down.
+The good news for people with an OVA-only allergy is that they can eat baked egg because the protein they are allergic to is broken down.
 The bad news is that they cannot eat raw, scrambled, or lightly cooked eggs.
-Babies with OVA only allergy have to be careful eating foods if they do not know how it was cooked.
+Babies with OVA-only allergy have to be careful eating foods if they do not know how it was cooked.

 OVM protein, on the other hand, is not affected by heat.
 So babies with an OVM-only or OVA + OVM allergy cannot eat any egg, no matter how it has been cooked.

-The interesting thing about babies with OVA allergy is that they can increase their chances of outgrowing the allergy by eating baked eggs regularly.
+If your baby has an OVA allergy, you can increase their chances of outgrowing the allergy by feeding them baked eggs regularly.
 See the section on Egg Allergy Cures.

 Why Would My Baby React to An Egg?

 Ask a doctor what an egg allergy is, and they will say “an IgE mediated immune response to a protein.”